ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     <ctrl-c>  # get out of recursive search
     <ctr-r>  # repeat <ctrl-r> to find successively older string matches

+## Transferring files
+### For Macs/Linux/Windows 10

+1. Open a Terminal/Command Prompt on your **local** machine.
+2. Using the cd command go to the directory you want to copy to.
+3. Use scp (secure copy, a remote file copying program):

+    scp username@tadpole.genomecenter.ucdavis.edu:/full/path/to/file .

+4. Replace 'username' with your username and replace '/full/path/to/file' with the full path to the file you want to transfer.
+Note that there is a "." at the end of the command, which is where to put the file, i.e. your current directory.
+You will have to type in your password.

+### For Windows 8 and less

+1. Open up WinSCP.
+If you haven't installed it, get WinSCP [here](https://winscp.net/eng/download.php).
+2. In the Host Name field, type **tadpole.genomecenter.ucdavis.edu**
+2. Type in your username and password.
+3. Make sure the File Protocol is SFTP.
+4. Press "Login".
+5. Look at the [documentation](https://winscp.net/eng/docs/getting_started) to learn how to transfer items.

+**Try transferring a file from tadpole to your local computer.**

 ## Create and Destroy

 We already learned one command that will create a file, touch.
 Lets create a folder in /share/workshop for you to work in and then another directory cli.
 We will use the environment variable $USER, that contains your username.